-The biographical details of the Directors and other senior management are set out in the section headed with "Biographical details of the Directors and senior management" from pages 18 to 21 of this annual report.
-Save as disclosed in the section "Biographical details of the Directors and senior management" in this annual report, each of the Board members has no financial, business, family or other material or relevant relationships with each other.
+The biographical details of the Directors are set out in the section headed with "Biographical details of the Directors" from pages 24 to 27 of this annual report.
+Save as disclosed in the section "Biographical details of the Directors" in this annual report, each of the Board members has no financial, business, family or other material or relevant relationships with each other.

-D. RESPONSIBILITIES OF AND DELEGATION BY THE BOARD
+E. RESPONSIBILITIES OF AND DELEGATION BY THE BOARD